podium-lib/podium-lib.github.io/docs/api/incoming.md

 title: HttpIncoming
 ---

-In the request-response cycle of a http request handeled by Podium some information needs to be accessible by different steps within such a cycle.
-To cater for this, Podium has a `HttpIncoming` object which is passed between the different parts of Podium in such a request-response cycle.
+In the request/response life cycle of an HTTP request handled by Podium, different information needs to be accessible at different stages.
+To cater to this, Podium has an `HttpIncoming` object which is passed between the different parts of Podium throughout the request/response life cycle.

-This `HttpIncoming` object hold different values the different steps in a request-response cycle handeled by Podium will need or generate.
-The most important properties are:
+This `HttpIncoming` object holds different values during the various stages in a request/response life cycle.
+The most important values are:

- * The Podium context
+-   The Podium context
- * View properties for use by the document template
+-   View properties for use by the document template
- * A URL object for the servers request (holds query params etc)
+-   A URL object for the servers request object (holds query params etc)

 `HttpIncoming` is used in both [@podium/layout](api/layout.md) and [@podium/podlet](api/podlet.md).

-The class for `HttpIncoming` is located in the [@podium/utils](https://github.com/podium-lib/utils/blob/master/lib/http-incoming.js) module and if one are to write a http server without any of the supported http frameworks, one will need to instanciate an instance of this object and pass it between the different parts of Podium.
+The `HttpIncoming` class is located in the [@podium/utils](https://github.com/podium-lib/utils/blob/master/lib/http-incoming.js) module and when writing a HTTP servers without using the supported HTTP framework plugins, it will be necessary to instantiate an instance of this object and pass it between the different parts of Podium.

-If one use any of the supported http frameworks an instance of `HttpIncoming` is normally instanciated under the hood and passed on as a property on the request between the different parts of the request-response cycle of the http framework.
+When using the supported HTTP framework plugins an instance of `HttpIncoming` is created for you under the hood and passed on as a property on the request between the different parts of the request/response life cycle of the HTTP framework.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--HTTP-->

 ```js
 const { HttpIncoming } = require('@podium/utils');
 const Layout = require('@podium/layout');